Sifu213/celestia-tool/README.md

 - submit a PayForBLob transaction and get back shares

 <h3>How to use</h3>
-For deploying it on your server you will need to clone the project an launch the script :
+For deploying the script on your server you will need to clone the project an launch it :

 <pre>sh celestia_light-node_tools.sh</pre>

-Use to diffent command to interact with the node.
+Use the diffents options to easily interact with the node.